-Marian Warren at mwarren@columbiastate.edu or 931.540.2858
+For more information contact:

+Victoria Gay at

+vgay@columbiastate.edu or 931.540.2859

 or

 Humanities & Social Sciences Division office at

 931.540.2780

-The General Transfer, no emphasis is a two-year program for students who have not decided on a major but are planning to complete a bachelor's degree at a fouryear school.
+The General Transfer, no emphasis is a two-year program for students who have not decided on a major but are planning to complete. a bachelor's degree at a fouryear school.
 This program might also be used if the student's declared major is not available at Columbia State.
 Some entry-level occupations are available.
 Some companies prefer to train their employees from the entry-level toward advancement in the organization.
 A few selected careers are listed below.